Ship Rental

 History of Shipping Company Belle

 After years of sailing their own clippers as skippers, Alfred Vellekoop and Sacha Emmerik were ready for a new challenge.
-They bought a saloon boat, the “Mina Mitzi.
-This salon boat could use a restoration, and Alfred and Sacha had a clear idea of how it should be done.
-The “Mina Mitzi” was restored and was henceforth called “Belle van Zuylen.
-With the restoration of this salon boat, the establishment of “Rederij Belle” was a fact in 1999.
-In the following years, several salon boats were restored so that the fleet now consists of 4 salon boats: ‘Belle van Zuylen’, ‘Dame van Amstel’, ‘Adeline’ and ‘Emma’.
+They bought a saloon boat, the ‘Mina Mitzi’.
+This salon boat could use a restoration, and Alfred and Sacha had a clear idea of how this should be done.
+The ‘Mina Mitzi’ was restored and renamed ‘Belle van Zuylen’.
+With the restoration of this salon boat, the establishment of ‘Rederij Belle’ in 1999 was a fact.
+In the following years several salon boats were restored so that the fleet now consists of 4 salon boats: ‘Belle van Zuylen’, ‘Dame van Amstel’, ‘Adeline’ and ‘Emma’.